soxueren/atsd/rule-engine/functions.md

 ### tags.(string `name`)

-Returns tag value for the current series, property, or message. tag `name` can be specified after `.` or inside square brackets.
+Returns tag value for the current series, property, or message.

+tag `name` can be specified after `.` or inside the square brackets.

 Examples: